 Search to the right to find information on the ingredient you are looking for >>>

-Also known as 2-hydroxybenzoic acid, Salicylic Acid occurs naturally in the bark of the willow tree, Salix alba, and Methyl Salicylate is present in wintergreen leaves, Gaultheria procumbens, and in sweet birch bark, Betula lenta.
-Salicylic Acid is an organic acid sometimes called a Beta-Hydroxy-Acid (BHA).
-It is probably best known as a compound that is chemically similar but not identical to the active component of aspirin (acetylsalicylic Acid).
+Also known as 2-hydroxybenzoic acid, salicylic acid occurs naturally in the bark of the willow tree, Salix alba, and methyl salicylate is present in wintergreen leaves, Gaultheria procumbens, and in sweet birch bark, Betula lenta.
+Salicylic acid is probably best known as a compound that is chemically similar but not identical to the active component of aspirin (acetylsalicylic acid).

-Salicylic Acid it salts are listed in the Cosmetics Directive of the European Union and may be used as preservatives in cosmetics and personal care products at a maximum concentration of 0.5% (see Annex VI).
-In Europe, for uses other than as a preservative, Salicylic Acid may be used in rinse-off hair products at concentrations up to 3%, and in other products at concentrations up to 2% (see Annex III).
-Salicylic Acid should not to be used in products for children under 3 years of age, except for shampoo formulations.
-Ethylhexyl Salicylate is listed in the Cosmetics Directive of the European Union and may be used as a UV filter at a concentration up to 5% (see Annex VII).
+Salicylic acid and its salts (including TEA-salicylate) are listed in the Cosmetics Directive of the European Union and may be used as preservatives in cosmetics and personal care products at a maximum concentration of 0.5 percent (see Annex V, entry 3).
+TEA-Salicylate may be used in rinse-off cosmetic products without concentration restrictions and in leave-on products at a maximum concentration of 2.5 percent (see Annex III, entry 62).
+Salicylic acid and its salts should not be used in products for children under 3 years of age, except for shampoo formulations.
+TEA-salicylate is not approved as an active sunscreen ingredient in the EU.

-Ethylhexyl Salicylate (up to 6%) and TEA-Salicylate (up to 12%) are permitted for use in sunscreen products in Canada.
+TEA-Salicylate (up to 12 percent) is permitted for use in sunscreen products in Canada.